Magic: A Fantastic Comedy: Premiere and run

 Following the premiere, Chesterton arrived at his newspaper's office around 6 pm and left with his brother for a drink before dinner and the two were greeted by an enthusiastic crowd.
 Although Chesterton generally had an aversion to the telephone, he was reportedly so happy with the influx of congratulations and greetings he received following the play's opening night that he answered the phone himself, which his sister-in-law referred to as "extraordinary".
 Putnam's Sons published a successful book version of the script shortly after the premiere.

 Although the play was well-received, Chesterton only received compensation for the play from one of the backers, probably E. S. P. Haynes, and it was years before Chesterton was able to repossess the rights to the play.
 Chesterton was notoriously bad with his finances and Shaw sought to protect the success of Chesterton's work from his poor financial management.
 After seeing the contract Chesterton had agreed to for the play, Shaw wrote to Chesterton's wife, saying:

 In Sweden, where the marriage laws are comparatively enlightened, I believe you could obtain a divorce on the ground that your husband threw away an important part of the provision for your old age for twenty pieces of silver. [...]
 In future, the moment he has finished a play and the question of disposing of it arises, lock him up and bring the agreement to me.
 Explanations would be thrown away on him.

 The play ran for over a hundred performances.
 For the hundredth performance, Shaw's short play The Music Cure began being featured as the curtain raiser following a promise Shaw made to Chesterton "if there should be [a hundredth] one", though The Music Cure was only performed seven times.

 Reception and influence

 Magic was popular with audiences and met with positive critical reception.
-In general, critics were surprised by how well Chesterton had adapted to the stage, despite never having written a play.
+In general, critics were surprised by how well Chesterton had adapted to the stage, despite never having written a play before.
 Others remarked that the use of colour instead of music during climactic scenes for effect was a welcome choice, as was his ability to create strong characters in the context of a live audience.
 In particular, the moment when the red lamp changes to blue was viewed as a "felt experience" by audience members years after their first viewing of the play.
 Other commentators praised the atmosphere of the play, noting that a looming sense of evil penetrated the performances.
-The Chesterton scholar Denis J. Conlon noted that, although Chesterton had not converted to Catholicism yet, the play seems to indicate that he believed something in the universe worked on behalf of evil.
+The Chesterton scholar Denis J. Conlon notes that, although Chesterton had not converted to Catholicism yet, the play seems to indicate that he believed something in the universe worked on behalf of evil.
+The Swedish literary scholar Birgitta Steene describes the play as an extension of Chesterton's book Orthodoxy, itself a criticism of moral relativism and the moral cowardice of those who defend strict rationalism.
+For Steene, "Chesterton gave voice to a demand for absolute faith, even to the point of absurdity".